ernanhughes/manim-examples/README.md

 # manim-examples
-Some xample sof the Mainim
+Some examples of the Manim